Mweh/BootcampSwiftPhincon/akademik/week2-4/day1-15/netflixUIKit/README.md

 - [ ] Add filter with viewModel using RxSwift, so my app can filter what genre should the user want by tapping the genre option and will filter the movie based on the selected genre.
 - [ ] Make my project full MVVM by adding viewModel in every module folder.
 - [ ] Implement Face ID feature for secure login.
+- [ ] Add more pages/VC for movie credits, including actors and other relevant information.

 - [ ] Combine 2 endpoint/struct model buat perbandingan.
 - [ ] di ComingSoonVC ketika di klik akan pop up alert "apakah akan di tambhkan ke favortie? yes or no", trus akan di cek ke userdefault apakah ada datanya atau tdk.

+- ...

 ## DONE